 Farrell and McNamara chose Freespace as the theme for this year's Venice Biennale, which they describe as "a generosity of spirit and a sense of humanity" in architecture.

-The lecture was streamed live from the new Benjamin West Lecture Theatre – created during David Chipperfield's renovation of the Royal Academy's Burlington Gardens building – from 6:30 to 8pm on 16 July 2018.
+The lecture was streamed from the new Benjamin West Lecture Theatre – created during David Chipperfield's renovation of the Royal Academy's Burlington Gardens building.

 Previous speakers in the lecture series include Wang Shu, Bjarke Ingels, Peter Zumthor and Liz Diller.
 Last year the speaker was Balkrishna Doshi, who reflected on 70 years of pioneering architectural projects.